 Amazon’s Kindle Direct Publishing (KDP) offers a robust on-demand paperback printing capability.
 Rather than commit to huge volume printing, why not let KDP do it for you?
 Each time a customer orders a paperback on the Amazon site, KDP will fast-print a paperback and ship it directly to the customer.
 Ken can help prepare your book for KDP on-demand paperback printing.

-After your InDesign book is converted into a Kindle KPF file with the Kindle Create app, you can submit the KPF to KDP (Amazon uses a lot of “K”s!) to be used for on-demand paperback printing:
+After your InDesign book is converted into a Kindle KPF file with the Kindle Create app, you can submit the KPF to KDP to be used for on-demand paperback printing:

 Probably, the only best thing about this approach is that it works.
 Since the KPF is already approved for eBook use, exporting it for paperback printing won’t usually flag any errors.
 The bad thing about this approach is that the paperback looks very generic:

 With the exception of adding page headers and footers (with page numbers), the paperback looks just like the Kindle eBook!